xiaonia/kotlin-web-site/pages/docs/reference/enum-classes.md

 ```
 </div>

-Every enum constant has properties to obtain its name and position in the enum class declaration:
+<span style="color:red;">Every enum constant has properties to obtain its name and position in the enum class declaration:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>